quadpay/quadpay-merchant-sdk-react-native/README.md

 locale = "US";
 QuadPay.initialize(merchantId, environment, locale);

-// Add details about what the customer and their order order = {
+// Add details about the customer and their order
+//  these will be used to autofill fields during the QuadPay checkout order = {
   amount: "44.44",
   merchantReference: "custom-order-id",